parthdoshi7/Skill-Swap-Platform/README.md

 # SkillSwap-Platform

-A full-stack web application that connects freelancers with clients, facilitating project creation, bidding, collaboration, and secure payments.
+A full-stack web application that connects ODOO Hackathon.
 ## Features

 ### For Clients